Closed door meeting on J&K at UNSC: Here is what Poland had said

 Last Friday, Wang had hosted Pakistan's foreign minister, Shah Mahmood Qureshi.
 During the meeting, Beijing said that the issue relating to J&K should be resolved peacefully and in a proper manner based on the United Nations charter.
 India has maintained that neither the UN not any third party has any role in resolving the bi-lateral dispute.

-Meanwhile Pakistan's foreign minister Shah Mahmood Qureshi made it clear that it would be wrong on their part to expect the UN to wait for them with a garland.
+Meanwhile, Pakistan's foreign minister Shah Mahmood Qureshi made it clear that it would be wrong on their part to expect the UN to wait for them with a garland.

 Let us not live in a fool's paradise, he told the media at Muzaffarabad in Pakistan occupied Kashmir.
 He said that the issue may not go Pakistan's way once it reaches the UNSC, with any of the P-5 nations playing spoilsport.
 He also said that the Muslim Ummah may not back Pakistan on Kashmir as India is a bigger market, where many have invested.